jenross/liri-bot/README.md

 ## How to Use It

-1. Open up your terminal/bash window and navigate to the folder/directory for "liri-bot" where the file "liri.js" is stored.
+1. Open up your terminal/bash window and navigate to the folder/directory for `liri-bot` where the file `liri.js` is stored.

 <img src="images/liri-bot-1.png" alt="Terminal window showing liri-bot directory" style="width:300px;height:450px;">